 AT THE CENTER

-Extended hours, free programming with general admission, and a school supply drive are in store for visitors to the National Constitution Center over Thanksgiving weekend, Friday, November 24, through Sunday, November 26.
+Thanksgiving weekend, Friday, November 23, through Sunday, November 25.
 The National Constitution Center will host a variety of family-friendly programs and activities, including arts and crafts, games, and interactive shows.
 Featured activities include corn husk doll crafts, exhibit tours, and a Thanksgiving Day Show.

 Admission during Thanksgiving weekend includes access to the National Constitution Center’s interactive main exhibit, the signature multimedia, theatrical performance of Freedom Rising presented in the Sidney Kimmel Theater, and the iconic Signers’ Hall.